devternity/ticket-generator/README.md

 # DevTernity ticket generator

-AWS Lambda code and deployment scripts for DevTernity ticket generation.
+This repository contains code (Groovy) and deployment scripts (Terraform) for DevTernity ticket generation running as a combination of AWS Lambda function and API Gateway endpoint.